Your Title

 -

-Individualized support: Strategies are tailored to the individual's needs and strengths.
+Individualised support: Strategies are tailored to the individual's needs and strengths.

 -